top of page

 While some states are more expensive than others, you should always be able to secure a clean and safe double room for under £15 per night (Sometimes as little as £3).

-In my experience the hosts have always tried to bend over backwards to help me, knowing the value of word of mouth and online reviews.
+I normally always choose homestays over hotels.
+In my experience, these hosts have always tried to bend over backwards to help me, and I appreciate the personal touch.

 Hiking through the Tibetan peace flags in Yuksom in Sikkim